CEO, Music & Media Producer, Strategist

-Proffer provided dozens of scholarships to kids across North America to further science and space education while producing the SET Award winning movie, Space Warriors, in partnership with Walden Media at that time.
+Proffer provided twenty five scholarships to kids across North America to further science and space education while producing the SET Award winning movie, Space Warriors, in partnership with Walden Media at that time.

 Here are a few links to get a better sense of Spencer, his background and ethos:

-Proffer's progressive thinking and results are also highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
-Spencer accomplished the goal of uniting the world through music with his production of the song, performed in 5 languages.
+Proffer's progressive thinking and results are highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
+Spencer accomplished the goal of uniting the world through music with his co-writing and production of the title song, performed in 5 languages.
 This initiative brought together artists from 5 continents who have collectively sold 73 Million albums.